Bayselonarrend/OpenIntegrations/docs/en/md/Viber/Settings-and-information/Get-online-users.md

 ---

 # Get online users
- Gets the status of a user or several users by ID
+ Gets the status of a user or multiple users by ID

 *Function GetOnlineUsers(Val Token, Val UserIDs) Export*